common-fate/docs-archive/docs/approvals/sso/google.md

 ```
 [✔] SSM Parameters set successfully
-[i] The following parameters are required to setup a SAML app in your identity provider
+[i] The following parameters are required to set up a SAML app in your identity provider
 +------------------------+---------------------------------------------------------+
 |    OUTPUT PARAMETER    |                          VALUE                          |
 +------------------------+---------------------------------------------------------+